Skip to main content

 Thermal Energy

 Thermal energy refers to the total kinetic energy of the particles in a substance due to their motion.
-In gases, this energy is directly related to the temperature, as higher thermal energy indicates faster-moving particles.
-The relationship between thermal energy and temperature is crucial for understanding how energy is distributed among particles in a gas.
+In the context of gases, it is directly related to temperature, as higher thermal energy indicates greater particle movement.
+The relationship between thermal energy and temperature is crucial for understanding how energy is distributed among gas particles.

 Recommended video: